gremble0/kebab/README.md

 # Kebab
-Kebab is a primarily functional programming language that I'm currently developing (just finished the parser so there is not yet any runtime).
+Kebab is a strongly typed primarily functional programming language that is currently under development.
 Here is how it looks:

 ```clj
 ; `;` for comments